No new coronavirus cases in the north-east - Evening Express

-No new coronavirus cases have been confirmed in Grampian, as the country’s total rises by four.
+No new coronavirus cases have been confirmed in Grampian, as the country’s total rose by three.

 The Scottish Government’s latest daily figures show no new cases in the Grampian region, keeping the total number for the area at 1,445.